-One day I will write an article about my low histamine journey, but until then you can find more day to day updated and details on my Instagram account.
+One day I will write an article about my low histamine journey, but until then you can find more day-to-day updates and details on my Instagram account.
 Briefly, I have been eating a low histamine diet for the past month or so.
-At the beginning it was really hard, but by now I have few favorite meals that I’d like to share.
-They come super handy if you too need to empty your histamine bucket, but they are simply just good, whole, tasty food, plant paradox compliant, and all plant based.
-Because is hard to control the histamine level on animal protein, I decided the easier way to go about it is to go 100% plant based for a while.
+In the beginning, it was really hard, but by now I have few favorite meals that I’d like to share.
+They come super handy if you too need to empty your histamine bucket, but they are simply just good, whole, tasty food, plant paradox compliant, and all plant-based.
+Because is hard to control the histamine level on animal protein, I decided the easier way to go about it is to go 100% plant-based for a while.

 I had this today with some reheated sweet potatoes, it completes the dish for a satisfying lunch.
 The sweet potato is optional though.
-If you are not on a low histamine diet or you can tolerate, adding a splash of apple cider vinegar at the end of the cooking will balance out a little bit the sweetness of the dish.
-I’m avoiding all vinegars for now.
+If you are not on a low histamine diet or you can tolerate it, adding a splash of apple cider vinegar at the end of the cooking will balance out a little bit the sweetness of the dish.
+I’m avoiding all vinegar for now.

 Sauteed Cabbage with Fennel and Leeks